JAYASREE24032006/Linux-IPC-Shared-memory/README.md

 ## RESULT :
-The program is executed successfully.
+The  C program that illustrates two processes communicating using shared memory is executed successfully.